JonnyBanana/Stealth_Shoulder_Surfer/README.md

 for <a href="https://en.wikipedia.org/wiki/Shoulder_surfing_(computer_security)">Shoulder Surfing</a> sessions.
 The program saves the pictures captured by the webcam in the user profile folder. </BR>
 To avoid overwriting existing images, each new image is saved with an incremental name.
 The path and name of the</BR>
 images can be easily set in the code.
-I purposely avoided the use of code checks, to avoid the output of error prompts,</BR>
+I purposely avoided the use of code checks, to avoid the output of error</BR>
-this is to avoid creating suspicion in case the program, for some reason, fails.
+prompts, this is to avoid creating suspicion in case the program, for some reason, fails.

 </BR>